Approach to the Patient with Shock

 PATHOGENESIS AND ORGAN RESPONSE

 Normally when cardiac output falls, systemic vascular resistance rises to maintain a level of systemic pressure that is adequate for perfusion of the heart and brain at the expense of other tissues such as muscle, skin, and especially the gastrointestinal (GI) tract.
 Systemic vascular resistance is determined primarily by the luminal diameter of arterioles.
 The metabolic rates of the heart and brain are high, and their stores of energy substrate are low.
-These organs are critically dependent on a continuous supply of ...
+These organs are critically dependent on a continuous supply of oxygen and nutrients, and ...